phelipetls/blog/content/projects/reportforce/index.md

-It mostly involved dealing with HTTP stuff to authenticate via [SOAP API](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-apis.meta/mc-apis/authenticate-soap-api.htm), download the JSON and transform it into a pandas DataFrame (by far the most difficult part).
+It mostly involved dealing with HTTP stuff to authenticate via [SOAP API](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-apis.meta/mc-apis/authenticate-soap-api.htm), download the JSON and transform it into a pandas DataFrame.

 I begun this project becasue I needed to daily retrieve a Salesforce report, and it was very time consuming to do it manually in the browser.